A village based sanitation program

 For 20 years the villagers of Bhattedande, trying to improve the sanitation in their village and their living standards, had experienced raised hopes and then disappointment from broken promises – by Government agencies, NGOs and others who said they would provide programs but delivered nothing.

-After establishing a dental program in the school and improving the sanitation there, the village sanitation program in Bhattedande was developed in partnership with the village development committee, Community Health Development Society Nepal (CHDS), Healthabitat, and Rotary Australia (Rotary Club of Dee Why Warringah and RAWCS).
+After TT established a dental program in the school and improved the sanitation there, the village sanitation program in Bhattedande was developed in partnership with the village development committee, Community Health Development Society Nepal (CHDS), Paul Pholeros from Healthabitat, and Rotary Australia (Rotary Club of Dee Why Warringah and RAWCS).

 Each toilet building is equipped with a 500 litre rainwater collection tank to enable rainwater harvesting in the monsoon times, and to improve water storage in the drier months.